Nurses have many options to make monthly student loan payments more manageable, including several paths to student loan forgiveness.

 Nurses employed by nonprofit organizations often have student loan forgiveness options similar to government-employed nurses.
 PSLF is available to nurses who work for 501(c)(3) nonprofits and even other types of nonprofits, so long as the organization’s work meets qualifying criteria.
 Nonprofit hospitals, healthcare facilities, and educational settings often qualify.
 You can use Student Aid’s employer search tool to understand if your nonprofit employer meets PSLF eligibility requirements.

-If your employer doesn’t qualify for PSLF, IDR plans which stabilize your monthly student loan payments and offer forgiveness after 20 or 25 years of repayment are also available to nurses regardless of their employer.
-Additionally, some nonprofit organizations could offer their own student loan assistance programs as a benefit for employees.
+If an employer doesn’t qualify for PSLF, nurses can benefit from IDR plans which stabilize monthly student loan payments and offer forgiveness after 10, 20, or 25 years of repayment regardless of their employer.
+Additionally, some nonprofit organizations may offer their own student loan assistance programs as a benefit for employees.

 Though nurses who are employed by for-profit organizations or are self-employed have less forgiveness options than those that work for the government or a not-for-profit, you could still receive forgiveness through IDR.
 You could also inquire with your employer about student loan repayment assistance as an employment benefit.